renovatebot/renovate/lib/modules/manager/tekton/readme.md

 }
 ```

-If a tag is not provided in the Tekton Bundle reference, the version `0.0` is assumed.
-This helps
-ensure updates are not missed.
-If this behavior is not desirable, add an explicit tag to the
-corresponding Tekton Bundle reference.
-See the
-[versioning](https://docs.renovatebot.com/modules/versioning/) documentation for details on the
+See the [versioning](https://docs.renovatebot.com/modules/versioning/) documentation for details on
-existing versioning rules and possible alterations.
+the existing versioning rules and possible alterations.